Failure of delamination and adherence of leaflets to underlying RV myocardium

 Tricuspid Dysplasia:

-Normally placed (no displacement) tricuspid valve with redundant and nodular leaflets
+Normally placed (no displacement) tricuspid valve leaflets with redundant and nodular leaflets

 Dysplastic tricuspid valves increase right ventricular pressure and lead to poor right ventricular function